Why You Shouldn’t Use CRM Software

 - Project management – Do you need to link your customers with certain projects?
 Do you need to track billable (and non-billable) time of each project and generate invoices using the customer database?

-- Task management & shared calendar – As everything will be integrated, you can link tasks and calendar events to projects, to customers, assign them across all teams and always have a real-time information about the activities in your company.
+- Task management & shared calendar – As everything will be integrated, you can link tasks and calendar events to projects, to customers, assign them across all teams and always have real-time information about the activities in your company.

-- Detailed reports & customisable dashboards – In addition to Sales reports, you can create reports and separate dashboards for each department, team, person or use case you want.
+- Detailed reports & customizable dashboards – In addition to Sales reports, you can create reports and separate dashboards for each department, team, person or use case you want.
 Have a complete overview of every aspect of your business.